How to use 〜じゃない(= janai) & 〜んじゃない(=~ njanai)

 It’s mainly used among young people.

-It is cliche that Kansai comedian mimic Tokyo area people using this casual suffix.
+It is a cliche that Kansai comedians mimic Tokyo area people using this casual suffix.

 Ex. いいじゃない。(casual)